publishpress/library-version-loader-generator/README.md

 # library-version-loader-generator
-Script to auto generate scripts and test for prefixed libraries on PublishPress
+Script to auto generate scripts and test for libraries on PublishPress